YData123/ydata123.github.io/index.md

 Numpy and Matplotlib, as well as the Berkeley [datascience](https://pypi.python.org/pypi/datascience/) module.)

-Spring 2020
+Spring 2021
 ---

-The calendar for the course, with links to the programming materials, is at [ydata123.org/sp20](http://ydata123.org/sp20/calendar.html)

-Spring 2019
----

-The course is being offered for the first time at Yale in Spring 2019.
-Enrollment will be limited, with preference given to undergraduates.
-The calendar for the course, with links to the programming materials, is at [ydata123.org/sp19](http://ydata123.org/sp19/calendar.html)
+The calendar for the course, with links to the programming materials, is at [ydata123.org/sp20](http://ydata123.org/sp21/calendar.html)